-The UK government currently offers businesses a contribution to the cost of WorkPlace charging of £350 per charger, for up to 40 chargers.
+The UK government currently offers businesses a contribution towards workplace EV charging stations costs of £350 per charger, for up to 40 chargers.
 Find out more about the Workplace Charging Scheme.

 The installed cost of a commercial EV chargepoint is typically £1,000 to £1,500 + VAT, depending on the charger model, communications required, number of chargers installed and the install specifics in terms of cabling, fixings and foundations etc.